-- Wash hands prior to touching mannequins. - No food or drink in the simulation lab. - Gloves should be worn at all times gloves would normally be worn when caring for a patient. - Mannequins are susceptible to staining; do not use pens and pencils on mannequins. - o Do not blow in mannequin mouth or manipulate excessively. - o Handle mannequins with care, treat with respect, as a real patient. - The simulation lab is considered a clinical setting professional and safe behavior is expected at all times. - Wear scrubs or lab coat, scrub hat, safety glasses, and mask as appropriate in the simulation lab. - o No electronic equipment allowed in the simulation room.
+- o Wash hands prior to touching mannequins. - o No food or drink in the simulation lab. - o Any PPE policies will be consistent with UNE Onward plan. - If no other PPE guidelines are in effect, gloves should be worn at all times gloves would normally be worn when caring for a patient. - Mannequins are susceptible to staining; do not use pens and pencils on mannequins. - o Do not blow in mannequin mouth or manipulate excessively. - Handle mannequins with care, treat with respect, as a real patient. - The simulation lab is considered a clinical setting professional and safe behavior is expected at all times. - Wear scrubs or lab coat, scrub hat, safety glasses, and mask as appropriate in the simulation lab. - o No electronic equipment allowed in the simulation room.